monkeywidget/argotifier/README.md

 - search scenarios (with jasmine tests and mock data)
 - translation scenarios (with jasmine tests and mock data)

-- restructure project for ruby on rails

-- PostgreSQL setup
 - basic document creation/destruction (REST) with test
-- basic REST with tests for
-	- words
-	- sentences
-	- translations
-	- paragraphs
-	- documents
 - CSV input / output with tests
 - CLI script for document creation
 - CLI script for document delete